-- 7 To input to the design window only, complete the following: - Select Window and click Finish.
-The design appears in the design window. - 8 If you want to input to the hard drive, complete the following: - · Select Hard drive, and click Finish.
+7 To input to the design window only, select Window and click Finish.

+The design appears in the design window.

+- If you want to input to the hard drive, complete the following: - · Select Hard drive, and click Finish.
 You see the Save As dialog. - Enter a File Name and browse in the Save in list to the location you want to input your design. - Modify any other settings, if necessary.